liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/1-Licence-application-process.md

 * Discover.<br>

-Please note that the application fee is **strictly non-refundable**, regardless the outcome of your licence application.
+Please note that the application fee is **strictly non-refundable**, regardless of the outcome of your licence application.
 <br><br>
 **Processing Time**
 <br><br>